-I happily took the railroad into Chelsea in NYC from my perch in Northport Long Island to gather in the wonderful colors and environments of the watercolor paintings created by the Artist, Joseph Raffael.
-These large scale works envelope you into the tropical gardens and seaside shells which are the models and subjects of his work.
+I happily took the Long Island Railroad into Penn Station to then walk to Chelsea in NYC from my perch in Northport Long Island.
+This venture, on a cold winter day, was to gather in the brilliant colors and environments of the watercolor paintings created by the Artist, Joseph Raffael.
+These large-scale works envelop you into the tropical gardens and seaside shells which are the models and subjects of his work.

 One of the methods I use to visualize my Art is to take snapshots of my models and modify them on my computer.
 Since I’m not a photographer I only have a small point and shoot camera that I use to take photos in my garden or in my studio.